President of the Philippines: Water transportation

 BRP Ang Pangulo (BRP stands for Barkó ng Repúblika ng Pilipinas, "Ship of the Republic of the Philippines"; "Ang Pangulo" is Filipino for "the president") was commissioned by the Philippine Navy on March 7, 1959.
 It was built in and by Japan during the administration of President García as part of Japanese reparations to the Philippines for World War II.
 It is primarily used in entertaining guests of the incumbent president.

 Land transportation

 The president of the Philippines uses two black and heavily armored Mercedes-Benz W221 S600 Guard, whereas one is a decoy vehicle.
-In convoys, the president is escorted by the Presidential Security Group using primarily Toyota Fortuner SUVs with the combination of the following vehicles: Toyota FJ Cruiser, Toyota Fortuner, Toyota Land Cruiser, Toyota Hiace Toyota Camry, Philippine National Police 400cc motorcycles, Philippine National Police Mitsubishi Montero, Toyota Innova (Police car variant), other government-owned vehicles, and ambulances at the tail of the convoy; the number depends on the destination.
+In convoys, the president is escorted by the Presidential Security Group using primarily Nissan Patrol SUVs with the combination of the following vehicles: Toyota Fortuner, Toyota Land Cruiser, Toyota Hiace, Toyota Innova, Toyota FJ Cruiser Toyota Camry, Philippine National Police 400cc motorcycles, Philippine National Police Mitsubishi Montero, Toyota Innova (Police car variant), other government-owned vehicles, and ambulances at the tail of the convoy; the number depends on the destination.
 The presidential cars are designated and registered a plate number of "1" or the word "PANGULO" (president).
 The limousine bears the flag of the Philippines and, occasionally, the presidential standard.